rtasalem/watch-shop-application/README.md

 ## Getting Started
 After cloning this repository, import each project as existing Maven projects and run all three as Spring Boot Apps in the following order: watchShopEurekaDiscoveryServer, watchShopAPI, watchShopUI.
 In your browser, type in localhost:8761 to see both applications registered on the Eureka Discovery Server.
 In a new tab, type in localhost:8087 to see the front-end functionality provided by the watchShopUI.

+## Notes
+As previously mentioned the application uses a web client for validation, but switching to Feign Client is currently in the works.